 Conversion of UF4 to U metal is performed by reduction with magnesium (large batches) or calcium (small batches).
-The reaction is carried out at temperatures above the melting point of uranium (1130 °C).
+The reaction is carried out at temperatures above the melting point of uranium (1130 $^{\circ}$ C).

 7.7.
-Especially designed or prepared systems for the conversion of UF6 to UO2 hydrolyzed by solution in water, ammonia is added to precipitate ammonium diuranate, and the diuranate is reduced to UO2 with hydrogen at 820 °C. In the third process, gaseous UF6, CO2, and NH3 are combined in water, precipitating ammonium uranyl carbonate.
+Especially designed or prepared systems for the conversion of UF6 to UO2

+Conversion of UF6 to UO2 can be performed by one of three processes.
+In the first, UF6 is reduced and hydrolyzed to UO2 using hydrogen and steam.
+In the second, UF6 is hydrolyzed by solution in water, ammonia is added to precipitate ammonium diuranate, and the diuranate is reduced to UO2 with hydrogen at 820 °C. In the third process, gaseous UF6, CO2, and NH3 are combined in water, precipitating ammonium uranyl carbonate.
 The ammonium uranyl carbonate is combined with steam and hydrogen at 500-600 °C to yield UO2.